 If you are only active in one territory you should still get a licence from the respective local society.
 If you are operating on a multi-territory basis in Europe, then you will need a multi-territory licence.
 Licensing multi-territory services directly allows services to report usage for multiple territories to one single entity and improves the flow of royalties to songwriters and publishers when their repertoire is used across multiple territories.

-Licence fees are calculated using the usage information you provide in the application and precedent royalty rates as a % of revenue, and a minima per usage or subscriber.
+Licence fees are calculated using the usage information you provide in the application and precedent royalty rates as a percentage of revenue, and a minima per usage or subscriber.
 Royalty rates and minima are dependent on the functionality of the service and our minima take account of local economic factors to reflect the value of music in specific markets.
 Our repertoire share is determined using information from similar services as an analogy.
 This method avoids costly reporting and processing which helps to minimise costs.
 A table of the licence fees can be found here.

 To be able to provide a self-service application, while ensuring that the repertoire picture and T&Cs are correct for your licence period, we don’t allow for forward dating the licence commencement.
 Licence fees are calculated based on your expected usage and revenue within the licence period, so you aren’t paying for time that you aren’t using.